jhpce-jhu/jhpce_mkdocs/docs/joinus/new-users.md

+# THIS DOCUMENT NEEDS TO BE REWRITTEN

+## What does a new user need to know, as an overview
+That's what JRT envisions for this page.
+Short, sweet, how does the process work and how long will it be before you can login.

+## What should be here versus in the orient topic?
+JRT created a topic subdirectory docs/orient/ to hold orientation-related pages.

+JRT didn't put the c-sub info in this document.
+(He was assuming that c-sub users would have their own page.)
+In any case, maybe some of the c-sub material should be made a part of this page.

-# Registration
+# The Process

-## For Principal Investigators

-If you are a Principal Investigator registering a new project or organization, please fill out [this orm](https://jhpce.jhu.edu/register/project/#form).
-If you have never registered a project and budget number with the JHPCE, we request that you contact the director of the JHPCE to arrange a 1/2 hour orientation (either in person or via telephone).

-## For New Users

 If you are prospective user, please start by getting the approval of a PI who has provided us with a budget number.
+(If you and they are both new to JHPCE, please ask them to visit [this page](new-pi.md).)
-Then request a user account by filling out [this form](https://jhpce.jhu.edu/register/user/).
+Then request a user
+account by filling out [this
+form](https://jhpce.jhu.edu/register/user/).
 Once we have received your form, the JHPCE management team will contact you to schedule your